Subscribe to join thousands of other ecommerce experts

 - Buyer intent and customer journey: What do people buy?

 The question remains why Google is moving in this direction.
-One reason is likely to be that Google Ads management over time has become more and more complex.
+One reason might be that Google Ads management over time has become more and more complex.
 To encourage adoption and facilitate campaign management for users new to Google Ads, the introduction of Performance Max Campaigns is for sure a good move.
 It will help advertisers reach every channel with little effort, while the increase in adoption will help Google strengthen their position against big players like Amazon.

 Of course, if you want to test this new feature, we are more than happy to assist.